b-moneycc/contracts/README.md

 # contracts
-the smart contracts published by the community
+The smart contracts published by the community
+The conditions of the b- money contract: https://b-money.gitbook.io/documents/conditions-of-the-contract.